-• Some exact asymptotics in the counting of walks in \mathbb{Z}^2+ .
+• Some exact asymptotics in the counting of walks in $\mathbb{Z}^2+$ .
 A new and uniform approach has been proposed about the following problem: What is the asymptotic behavior, as their length goes to infinity, of the number of walks ending at some given point or domain (for instance one axis)?
 The method in [Fayolle-2012] works for both finite or infinite groups, and for walks not necessarily restricted to excursions.

 3.3.4.
-Discrete-event simulation for urban mobility
+Simulation for urban mobility

-We have developed two simulation tools to study and evaluate the performance of different transportation modes covering an entire urban area.
+We have worked on various simulation tools to study and evaluate the performance of different transportation modes covering an entire urban area.

-- one for collective taxis, a public transportation system with a service quality provided will be comparable with that of conventional taxis (system operating with or without reservations, door-to-door services, well adapted itineraries following the current demand, controlling detours and waits, etc.), and with fares set at rates affordable by almost everyone, simply by utilizing previously wasted vehicle capacity; - the second for a system of self-service cars that can reconfigure themselves into shuttles, therefore creating a multimodal public transportation system; this second simulator is intended to become a generic tool for multimodal transportation.
+- Discrete event simulation for collective taxis, a public transportation system with a service quality comparable with that of conventional taxis. - Discrete event simulation a system of self-service cars that can reconfigure themselves into shuttles, therefore creating a multimodal public transportation system; this second simulator is intended to become a generic tool for multimodal transportation. - Joint microscopic simulation of mobility and communication, necessary for investigation of cooperative platoons performance.